Skip to main content

 Does the injection hurt?

-Most patients experience minimal discomfort—usually just pressure or a brief stinging.
+Most patients experience minimal discomfort, usually pressure, a quick sting, or little sensation at all.
 The eye is thoroughly numbed before the injection.
-Many patients say it's much better than they expected.
+Many patients report that anticipation is worse than the injection itself.

 Will I see the needle?

-You'll see a blur or shadow but won't see the needle clearly.
-Looking away as instructed keeps your vision directed away from the injection site.
+You may see a blur, shadow, or movement, but you usually will not see the needle clearly.
+Looking where instructed keeps your vision directed away from the injection site.

 How long does the injection take?